fabiuslongo/sw-caspar/README.md

 ---------------

-Thanks to all relations, we can make reasoning (with Hermit/Pellet) and infer the following further relations referred to the individual "Colonel_West.791305":
+Thanks to all relations and axioms, we can make reasoning (with Hermit/Pellet) and infer the following further relations referred to the individual "Colonel_West.791305":

 ![Image 6](https://github.com/fabiuslongo/sw-caspar/blob/master/images/west-criminal.JPG)